TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Own constructed electric Retract B-17, down.

 At the P-61, the nose strut (with 4½” wheel) is retracted backwards, which is also closing the welldoors.
-In the lowered position, the welldoors are kept open by self curved springs from 0.4mm piano wire.

-The main legs (with 7” wheels) are also retracted backwards, and disappear entirely in the wheelwells, whose wheel welldoors exists of 3 parts; two main doors that also are closed when the landing gear is downwards (by the struts themselves via steel cables), and a small wheel welldoor next to the wheel strut, which remains open.
+main doors that also are closed when the landing gear is downwards (by the struts themselves via steel cables), and a small wheel welldoor next to the wheel strut, which remains open.

 During retracting the gear, all doors, 5 seconds delayed, get closed by two 180° Servos.

-Own constructed electric Retract P-61
+Own constructed electric Retract P-61, with 7" Main-wheels

 The own constructed Retracts with plastic cogwheels as a gear

 The plastic cogwheels as a gear, on the inside of the head wall (B-17), was exchanged later on the P-61 by a gearbox directly to 6V. speed 400 motor, because here was the pressure going towards the same head wall.
-(Struts on B-17 are retracted forwards, and on the P-61 backwards, and here was some pressure than on the plastic cogwheels, where they could not stand it!)

 At the P-61, the plastic gear has been exchanged now for a gearbox